Amber Glenn: 2018–19 season

 Glenn was sixth at the 2018 CS Lombardia Trophy and seventh at the 2019 U.S. Championships.
+She would finish the season with a fourth-place finish at the 2019 Challenge Cup.

 2019–20 season

 Competing on the Challenger series again at the start of the 2019–2020 season, Glenn won the bronze medal at the 2019 CS U.S. Classic.
 This was her first senior international medal.
 Assigned to two Grand Prix events, she placed seventh at the 2019 Skate America and sixth at the 2019 Cup of China.

 She was fourth in the short program at the 2020 U.S. Championships with a clean skate and, remarking on her then-recent coming out, said it "has brought a weight off my shoulders.
-It was very scary, and not having to pretend I’m someone I’m not anymore.
+It was very scary, and not having to pretend I’m someone I’m not anymore".
 She dropped to fifth place after the free skate and said further mental preparation was needed.
 Glenn finished ninth at the 2020 Four Continents Championships, her first senior ISU championship assignment.